Easy to Difficult Bible Trivia Quiz

 b.
 Fire cannot destroy Bibles that have been blessed.

-Answer C: The Bible is the most stolen book.
+Answer C: The most shoplifted book.

-The most common reason given for shoplifting the Bible is that it "should be free."
+The most common reason given for shoplifting the Bible is that it

 -